morrislaptop/looped/docs/database.md

 - SQL Server
 </div>

-<a name="configuration"></a>
 ### Configuration

 The database configuration for your application is located at `config/database.php`.
 In this file you may define all of your database connections, as well as specify which connection should be used by default.
 Examples for most of the supported database systems are provided in this file.

-By default, Laravel's sample [environment configuration](/docs/{{version}}/configuration#environment-configuration) is ready to use with [Laravel Homestead](/docs/{{version}}/homestead), which is a convenient virtual machine for doing Laravel development on your local machine.
+By default, Laravel's sample [environment configuration](/configuration#environment-configuration) is ready to use with [Laravel Homestead](/homestead), which is a convenient virtual machine for doing Laravel development on your local machine.
 You are free to modify this configuration as needed for your local database.

 #### SQLite Configuration